-&lt;sup>9 See the Act, section 132.
+9 See the Act, section 132.

-- (b) a matter relating to the contravention can be remedied; and - (c) it is appropriate to give the person an opportunity to remedy the matter.
+- (a) a person- - (i) is contravening a local law or a condition of an approval; or - (ii) has contravened a local law or a condition of an approval in circumstances that make it likely the contravention will continue or be repeated; and - (b) a matter relating to the contravention can be remedied; and - (c) it is appropriate to give the person an opportunity to remedy the matter.